jim-easterbrook/Photini/src/doc/manual/flickr.rst

 .. image:: ../images/screenshot_151b.png

 In January 2020 Flickr introduced a bug in the authorisation process.
-They are changing the "callback URL" from HTTP to HTTPS, which causes an error like the one shown above.
+They change the "callback URL" from HTTP to HTTPS, which causes an error like the one shown above.
 (Other browsers may show a different error.)

 .. image:: ../images/screenshot_151c.png